garylirocks/quickrefs/azure-sql-db.markdown

 ### Concepts

 - **Elastic pools**: you buy a set of compute and storage resources that are shared among all the databases in the pool
+  - Either DTU or vCore
+  - Can set resources per database
+  - Could be resized online, need to reconnect after resizing
-- **SQL DB Server**: a logic container for databases (could be a mix of single databases and elastic pools), it defines
+- **Logical SQL DB Server**: a logic container for databases (could be a mix of single databases and elastic pools), it defines
   - Access: connection string (FQDN), location, authentication method (SQL auth, Entra auth, or both)
   - Business continuity management: failover groups
   - Security: networking, TDE, Defender for Cloud, identity, auditing